 F&M Bank & Trust continues to be locally owned and operated making decisions at home and keeping money in the community that we live and work.
 F&M takes on the roll of a community pillar very seriously.
 F&M Bank & Trust understands the importance of building a strong community.
 Through dedicated efforts in our Kids Bank & Teen Bank programs, F&M provides schools with financial literacy.
 The Farmers & Merchants Community Foundation was also created to help boost education through supplies and scholarships.

-F&M Kids Bank began almost 16 years ago at North Hill Elementary School.
+F&M Kids Bank began 20 years ago at North Hill Elementary School.
 Since then F&M has established Kids Bank programs in every Burlington and West Burlington Elementary School.
 The F&M Kids Banks are run by kids, for kids.
 Students acts as tellers, bookkeepers, and board of directors.
 With minor guidance from F&M staff, students at each school are empowered to manage their own banks.
 This financial literacy program is the oldest, most successful and most award winning Kids Bank program in the state of Iowa.

 Farmers & Merchants Community Foundation